opentiny/tiny-vue/examples/sites/demos/app/breadcrumb/webdoc/breadcrumb.en.md

 # Breadcrumb

-<div>Breadcrumb navigation, which tells visitors where they are currently on the site and how to get back.</div>
+<div>Shows the location of the current page and can return to any previous page.</div>